-If you don't have time to do the legwork yourself and want access to a broader pool of listings, consider working with a real estate broker.
+If you don't have time to do the legwork yourself, consider working with a real estate broker.

-Other reasons to work with an agent: You're new to New York, you can't find what you want on your own, your employer is paying your broker's fee, you are interested in subletting a co-op or condo (typically nicer and sometimes cheaper than a normal rental unit, and frequently represented by a broker), and/or you plan to live in your place for more than a year (i.e, though you'll still have to pay the entire broker's fee up front, you can mentally and emotionally amortize it over a longer period of time).
+Other reasons to work with an agent: You're new to New York, you can't find what you want on your own, your employer is paying your broker's fee, your personal circumstances (such as employment status or credit history or ownership of a large dog) necessitate finding a landlord with more relaxed requirements, and/or you plan to live in your place for more than a year (i.e, though you'll still have to pay the entire broker's fee up front, you can mentally and emotionally amortize it over a longer period of time).

 Expect to pay your broker a fee that could range from one month’s rent to 15% of the annual rent (a little less than two month’s rent).
 You will need to discuss the exact amount with your agent and get it in writing before you start your search.

 Bear in mind that the quality of NYC rental agents is notoriously uneven.
 The agents you want to avoid--and there are many--tend to attract clients through the "bait and switch" technique of listing a too-good-to-be-true apartment that isn't actually available for rent.